 Reading other people's stories can be helpful.
 Here are some web sites with stories, message boards, and other forms of support for people with herpes:

-- The H-Files are real-life dating stories from people with herpes.
+- Whisper features real-life dating stories from people with herpes.

 For more advice and information, check out WebMD's Sexual Health and Genital Herpes section.
 Not only will you find information about herpes, but also details on how to have safer sex, advice on getting back into the dating scene, and telling potential partners.

 Protecting your partner is very important if herpes and dating are both part of your life.
 Unfortunately, there's no way to be 100% certain you won't transmit herpes to your partner.
 That is why it's important to tell.
 It's not fair to put someone else at risk without at least giving them a choice.
 Once you and your partner have agreed to take the chance, here are some things you can do to decrease the risk of transmission.

 If you have genital herpes:

 - Use condoms.
 Condoms are only 10-15% effective in preventing herpes transmission, but it's a start.
 The main reasons why they don't work better include infection of skin that's not covered, skin contact before the condom is put on, and breakage or shifting of the condom.